“I have your back”

 New York's laws surrounding conditional driving privileges for defendants charged with or convicted of DWI are somewhat intricate.
-They are made more intricate by adding in additional factors... the age of the defendant, the type of license they hold (commercial versus non-commercial), and of course, which state issued their drivers license.
+They are made more intricate by adding in additional factors... the age of the defendant, the type of license they hold (commercial versus non-commercial), and of course, which state issued their drivers' license.
 The only way to protect your rights in a DWI case is to hire not only a lawyer, but a competent, knowledgeable, Rochester DWI lawyer to represent you.
-Adam Militello, Esq. always gives free consultations on DWI matters, so call us at (585) 485-0025 or come talk to us about your case - free of charge.
+P. Adam Militello, Esq. always gives free phone consultations on DWI matters, so call us at (585) 485-0025.
 We want to help you.

 Fax: (585) 286-3128